zaratsian/sas/README.md

-## Base SAS Code
+## SAS Scripts

-This repo contains SAS code snippets containing tricks and tips for various data processing requirements.
+This repo contains SAS scripts and assets, including SAS code and product specific scripts.

 Feel free to copy, update, and use these scripts as-is.